-Any student who wishes to drop a course may do so by visiting or calling any of the campus Welcome Centers.
+Any student who wishes to drop a course may do so by visiting any of the campus Welcome Centers or by calling 717-780-2414.
 These requests must be made no less than one calendar day prior to the first class meeting date to be eligible for a full refund of tuition and fees (except for any tuition or fees noted as nonrefundable).

 Unless otherwise specifically stated or approved, no refund will be issued after a course-start date.